repco-org/repco/docs/intro.md

 Repco also includes a **DataSource feature, which allows you to fetch updates from external sources** and convert the data into the Repco data model.
 To implement a DataSource, you need to create a DataSourcePlugin that implements the DataSourcePlugins interface.
 The DataSource has a definition consisting of a UID, name, and plugin ID, and provides methods to fetch updates, fetch data by UID, and check if a UID can be fetched.

-Repco provides a c**ommand-line interface (CLI)** to control the system and manage repositories and DataSources.
+Repco provides a **command-line interface (CLI)** to control the system and manage repositories and DataSources.
 You can create a repo, mirror an existing repo, list repos, import and export data, and much more.

 Repco also includes **a simple frontend** that allows you to visualize the content items and create playlists in local storage.
 The frontend uses the GraphQL interface of Repco, which is generated using PostGraphile.